FRONTIERS IN PHYSICAL CHEMISTRY - 2022/3

 Formative assessment and feedback are provided throughout the module in the form of in-class exercises, examples and worked problems.
 Feedback is instant as model answers (full worked solutions) are given in class.
 Formative assessment is also evident through the provision of ‘checklists’ at the end of each section of the module that detail the areas covered in that part of the course.

-Detailed and individualised feedback is given on the marked assignments within the time allowed for marking coursework.
+Detailed and individualised feedback is given on the marked assignments with the time allowed for marking coursework

 - • To apply chemical kinetics in environmental and catalytic chemistry, including relevant parts of surface science.

 - • To apply advanced spectroscopic techniques to chemically relevant problems.